Gaston-Chung/Wordle-Java-Edition/README.md

 In addition to the Classic Wordle that everyone knows from the New York Times, I've also included 5 custom, unique gamemodes that I invented myself to enhance gameplay variety.

-**Reversed Wordle**: Features a completely different ruleset that will make guessing words harder than usual **2-Player Wordle**: Face off against your friends to see who can set the hardest word for the other to guess **Wordle Speed Blitz**: Figure out as many words as possible in just 5 minutes, where each incorrect guess shortens your time **Endless Wordle**: See how far you can get by playing Classic Wordle over and over again until you can't guess the word anymore
+**Reversed Wordle**: Features a completely different ruleset that will make guessing words harder than usual.
+**2-Player Wordle**: Face off against your friends to see who can set the hardest word for the other to guess.
+**Wordle Speed Blitz**: Figure out as many words as possible in just 5 minutes, where each incorrect guess shortens your time.
+**Endless Wordle**: See how far you can get by playing Classic Wordle over and over again until you can't guess the word anymore.
-**Endless Reversed Wordle** See how far you can get playing my harder variant
+**Endless Reversed Wordle** See how far you can get playing my harder variant.

 ---